 This page explains the moderation guidelines for the subscribed membership activities.

-This policy applies to all subcribed membership activity including but not limited to Open Podcasts, Open Research Portal, community discussion forums on Slack, Discord, Discourse, project mailing lists or Open Constitution Member Console.
+This policy applies to all subscribed membership activity including but not limited to Open Podcasts, Open Research Portals, community discussion forums on Slack, Discord, Discourse, project mailing lists or Open Constitution Member Console.

 Community Ambassadors moderate the public channel messages for Code violations and help channelise the public conversations.